ThomasPericoi/the-age-of-plastic/README.md

-# the-age-of-plastic
+# The Age of Plastic
-An extensive and customisable Wordpress theme built for Plasticiens Paris.
+Named after an album of the Bugles, an extensive and customisable Wordpress theme built for Plasticiens Paris.